How to Get an Apartment with Bad Credit (7 Tips)

-However, if you follow our tips below, you should improve your chances of renting an apartment with bad credit.
+However, if you follow our tips below, you can figure out how to get an apartment with bad credit.

 1. Check Your Credit Report

-There are three major credit bureaus – Equifax, Experian, and TransUnion.
-Get reports from all of them since you never know which one your potential landlord prefers.
-You can also get free annual credit reports from the major bureaus through AnnualCreditReport.com.
+There are three major credit bureaus - Equifax, Experian, and TransUnion.
+Get reports from all three because you never know which one your potential landlord prefers.
+If you’re short on cash, you can also request a free annual credit report from each of the major bureaus through AnnualCreditReport.com.

-And remember, landlords don’t just look at your credit score.
-Many of them look into eviction history, credit judgments, and outstanding obligations to previous landlords and utility companies.
-These factors all contribute to a landlord determining if you’d be a reliable tenant.
+And remember, landlords don't just look at your credit score.
+It bears repeating that many will look into your history regarding evictions credit judgments and other outstanding obligations to previous landlords and utility companies.

-If you owe money, pay off your debts and get written confirmations of your payments prior to submitting your rental applications.
-Check carefully for errors, and if you find any, file a credit report dispute immediately.
+Fortunately, there are several ways you can start cleaning up your credit report and financial history.
+If you owe money, pay off your debts, and request written confirmation about your payments prior to submitting your rental applications.
+Check carefully for errors, and if you find any, file a credit report dispute immediately with each credit bureau.